snowplow-archive/snowplow.github.com/_posts/2015-08-19-dealing-with-duplicate-event-ids.md

 );
 {% endhighlight %}

-The `GROUP BY` clause combines natural duplicates into a single row if all columns are equal.
+The `GROUP BY` clause combines endogenous duplicates into a single row if all columns are equal.
 Note that this step might take a while when the absolute number of duplicates is large.
 It's also possible to be less strict, and combine events when all client-sent fields are equal.
-We are introducing an [event fingerprint][event-fingerprint] which will make it easier to spot natural duplicates.
+We are introducing an [event fingerprint][event-fingerprint] which will make it easier to spot endogenous duplicates.

 Next, we list the event IDs that have now become unique: